 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

-Sailing aboard Coral Adventurer, our voyage will commence from Darwin on the 30th October 2021 and undertake a full circumnavigation of the Australian Coastline over 60 days (59 nights).
+Sailing aboard Coral Adventurer, our voyage will commence from Cairns, Coral Expeditions home base, on 17 October 2022 and undertake a full circumnavigation of the Australian Coastline over 60 days (59 nights).
 With only 60 staterooms available for this voyage, this is an intimate and personal journey of discovery.
 We have designed a voyage that will be a celebration of history, culture, nature and Australian Maritime history.

 35th Anniversary Voyage, 35 places that shaped Australia